PUREFORM

 10. Betfair In-Running

-Harness racing is better for in running betting as the race usually takes at least 2 minutes.
+Harness racing is better for in running betting as the race usually takes at least 2 minutes, has times for each quarter and a few laps.

 11. Place Betting